sighupio/fury-kubernetes-monitoring/examples/prometheus-externalLabels/README.md

-# Prometheus Adding External Labels Example
+# Prometheus Adding External Labels

-This example shows how to add external labels to any time series or alerts.
+This example shows how to add external labels to any time series or alerts for your Prometheus deployment.

 1. Add/modify labels you want to add to your Prometheus deployment, by modifying `prometheus-externalLabels.yml` file.